bcgov/design-research-guide/docs/planning-research/index.md

 ## 5. Decide on Number of Participants

-There is no exact number of participants you need when completing user research.
+There is no exact number of participants you need when completing design research.
 For each round of [interviews](https://bcgov.github.io/user-research-guide/activities/interviews.html) or [usability tests](https://bcgov.github.io/user-research-guide/activities/usability-testing.html) with **each [target group](https://bcgov.github.io/user-research-guide/planning-research/#specify-target-groups)**, you should have between 4 and 8 participants.
 After 5 sessions you should see patterns in answers and themes emerging.

 You don't need a huge sample size in [qualitative research](https://bcgov.github.io/user-research-guide/understand-user-research.html#qualitative-vs-quantitative) to get value insights.

 ## 6. Create a Budget

-User research doesn’t have to be expensive, but there are some costs to consider like
+Design research doesn’t have to be expensive, but there are some costs to consider like

 - [Travel](https://bcgov.github.io/user-research-guide/planning-research/travel.html)
   - [Type of transportation](https://www2.gov.bc.ca/gov/content/governments/policies-for-government/core-policy/policies/travel?keyword=per&keyword=diem#1032) (for example, airfare)